UNesT: Local Spatial Representation Learning with Hierarchical Transformer for Efficient Medical Segmentation: Related Works

-Due to the lack of inductive bias in transformer models, researchers propose to encode image features with CNN networks as the main encoder, adopting the advantages of global feature modeling.
-One early use of vanilla transformer blocks for medical segmentation is the TransUNet~\citep{chen2021transunet}, which used 12 2D transformer layers for encoding bottleneck features.
-TransUNet++~\citep{wang2022multiscale}, AFTer-UNet~\citep{yan2022after}, TransClaw~\citep{chang2021transclaw}, Ds-TransUNet~\citep{lin2021ds}, TransAttUNet~\citep{chen2021transattunet} and GT-UNet~\citep{li2021gt} improved the self-attention blocks, and achieved promising performance in CT segmentation.
-In addition, TransBTS~\citep{wang2021transbts}, CoTr~\citep{xie2021cotr} and TrasnBridge~\citep{deng2021transbridge} explored variant modules such as deformable transformer blocks for 3D image segmentation tasks.
-Later, SegTrans~\citep{li2021medical}, MT-UNet~\citep{wang2021mixed} introduced squeeze and expansion mechanism and mixed structure for modeling context affinities.
-BAT~\citep{wang2021boundary} and Poly-PVT~\citep{dong2021polyp} used grouping or boundary-aware designs to improve transformer robustness with cross-slice attention.
+The second design utilizes a transformer as a secondary encoder after the CNNs encoder.
+The reason for this design is two-fold.
+Firstly, due to the lack of inductive bias in transformer models, encoding image feature with CNN networks leads to superior global feature modeling.
+Secondly, performing global self-attention on voxels in high-resolution medical images is computationally intensive.
+By using the CNN encoder first, the computational workload can be significantly reduced \cite{li2023transforming}.
+One early use of vanilla transformer blocks for medical segmentation is the TransUNet~\cite{chen2021transunet}, which used 12 2D transformer layers for encoding bottleneck features.
+TransUNet++~\cite{wang2022multiscale}, AFTer-UNet~\cite{yan2022after}, TransClaw~\cite{chang2021transclaw}, Ds-TransUNet~\cite{lin2021ds}, TransAttUNet~\cite{chen2021transattunet} and GT-UNet~\cite{li2021gt} improved the self-attention blocks and achieved promising performance in CT segmentation.
+In addition, TransBTS~\cite{wang2021transbts}, CoTr~\cite{xie2021cotr}, and TrasnBridge~\cite{deng2021transbridge} explored variant modules such as deformable transformer blocks for 3D image segmentation tasks.
+Later, SegTrans~\cite{li2021medical}, MT-UNet~\cite{wang2021mixed} introduced squeeze and expansion mechanisms and mixed structure for modeling context affinities.
+BAT~\cite{wang2021boundary} and Poly-PVT~\cite{dong2021polyp} used grouping or boundary-aware designs to improve transformer robustness with cross-slice attention.